The Nurse Executive’s Role in Leading Improvement: An Interprofessional Didactic and Experiential Project

 Level of IPE Integration

-• Competence Level: Consists of practice-ready learning activities where learners will integrate their interprofessional education and collaborative knowledge and skills in an authentic team-based care environment.
+• 3.
+Entry-to-Practice Level: Consists of practice-ready learning activities where learners will integrate their interprofessional education and collaborative knowledge and skills in an authentic team-based environment.
 These activities will have learners actively engaged in team decision-making around patient, family, and/or community care.
-The desired outcome for activities offered at the competence level is development of competent practice-ready health care providers.
+The desired outcome for activities offered at this level is the development of each IPEC Core Competency to enable a team-based approach.

 Attendance or Participation in the IPE Experience